snhilde/Keeper/README.md

 ## License
 This project is licensed under the MIT License.
 Do whatever you want with it.
 See the [LICENSE](LICENSE) file for details

-## Build Details
-The included executable was built on this system:
-* Linux 4.18.9
-* Arch Linux current as of 09/12/2018
-* Python 3.7.0
-* Beautiful Soup 4.6.3
-* PyInstaller 3.4